 |

-the even bigger neoclassical Iglesia de la Encarnacion at its heart, with an
+town has the even bigger neoclassical Iglesia de la Encarnacion at its

 Encarnacion. |